zbjornson/human-asmjs/README.md

 NOTE: (asm.js will be probably abandoned in favour of WebAssembly)

-[asm.js](http://asmjs.org/spec/latest/) is an ahead-of-time (AOT) compiler for javascript.
+[asm.js](http://asmjs.org/spec/latest/) is an optimizable subset of javascript that is generally compiled ahead-of-time (AOT).
 It's primarily intended as a target for compilers such as Emscripten, but it's possible for humans to write in asm.js as well.
 Unfortunately, there aren't many good examples and I ended up falling into a lot of pits from which I could only escape by trial-and-error.
 This readme contains some guidance to help others avoid these errors.

 Contributions welcome.
 This document is based more on my observations than on my reading of the spec.
-Thus, there are probably errors in this document originating from my misunderstanding of the spec.
+Thus, there are potentially errors in this document originating from my misunderstanding of the spec.

 #### TOC